Azure-Samples/java-on-aca/cleanup.md

    az configure --default group=''
    ```

    {: .note }

-> It takes about 30 minutes to delete all the resources in the environment.
-Do not wait for the long-running operation to finish with option `--no-wait`.
+   >  It can take roughly 30 minutes to delete all these resources.
+With the option `--no-wait`, you can run this long-running command without waiting for it to finish.